cmauri75/pbt/README.md

     * XXX: Don’t iterate over Enum.values()
     * EnumMapBenchmark: Use Enum instead of String, it's 3 times faster
     * NB: Use of @BenchmarkMode(Mode.SingleShotTime) avoid huge testing times, but real results are obtained using Average or Throughput Mode
+* BadManager: look at implementation to notify when visitor should be used

 ## Usage